When you watch the PGA Tour, do you ever admire how their amazing distance control on approach shots?

 All you do is add the attachment to each grip and sync the course to the app on your smartphone.
 From there, you can watch your shots, track your distances, and learn where you can improve the most on their app.

 For a massive improvement to your practice routine, go out and pick up an affordable golf launch monitor.
 You can thank me later!
+Practicing with a launch monitor will make you a master of distance control.

 Another important and easy tip to help you get better with distance control is to check your tempo.
 Mastering a smooth tempo is key to hitting quality shots that travel the yardage you want them to consistently.